 Watch the video above and see the different types of terrain you will encounter.
-I have climbed Mount Everest to the summit and Island peak 17+ times and happy to chat with you about how to come fully prepared for this challenging trip.
+Island Peak is not a straight forward climb and it changes each season.
+I have climbed Mount Everest to the summit and Island peak over 22 times and is always happy to chat with you about how to come fully prepared for this challenging trip.
 Read some REVIEWS from our trips.

 Pick The Right Island Peak Itinerary

 So you can see the footage from high on Island peak.
 However, this is not your first challenge on the Island Peak trip.
 Remember that you have taken 12 days of trekking and acclimatizing on route to Island Peak Base Camp at 5,100m/ 16,732 feet.
 Making sure that you have chosen an itinerary that gives you enough time to acclimatize to the lack of oxygen.
 Our Island Peak climbs include a visit to Everest Base Camp and Kala Patthar, to assist in the acclimatization process.
 We also spend three nights in Namche Bazaar on the way up, giving you the best acclimatization process.

 Trekking to Island Peak Base Camp is a challenge in itself.
 One that requires good physical conditioning.
 READ MORE about our advice on trekking in to Everest Base Camp which encompasses Island Peak Base Camp.
 Check out our SPECIFIC TRAINING for climbing Island Peak.